 “You’ll often find that you could actually have two or three different service providers in a location working more or less concurrently,” she pointed out.
 This saves time and money because it keeps vacancies shorter and lower.
 Liberatore also recommended a tool called Trello, which essentially helps investors build “mini whiteboards” for their notes.
 Google calendar also helps manage tenant requests and basic management needs by allowing you to set up a variety of reminders that will keep tenants in the loop about when a contractor is coming to address a maintenance issue, when rent is due, and when notice is due if they are planning to move out.

 “You don’t have to go high end,” Liberatore concluded.
 “Just working on the right scale and making sure you have everything scheduled and as automated as possible can save you serious money each month.”

 Linda Liberatore presented her strategies in detail at the Think Realty National Conference & Expo in Atlanta, Georgia, on October 14-15, 2017.
-She is also a Think Realty coach.
+She is also a Think Realty Resident Expert.
 Her first course focuses on buy-and-hold strategies.

 Enjoyed this article?
-Sign up for your FREE Think Realty membership to receive access to membership only content, benefits, and stay up to date on our upcoming events.
+Sign up for your FREE Think Realty account to receive access to exclusive content, benefits, and stay up to date on our upcoming events.